frknecn3/frknecn3/README.md

 I'm interested in many sides of programming, such as video game programming, web development etc.

-I'm currently learning React and Javascript.
-Casually learning C# as well.
+I use HTML, CSS, JS, React.js and TypeScript in my projects.
+As of now I am casually learning C# as well.

-I can collaborate on everything and love teamwork.
+I can collaborate on everything, love teamwork and absolutely adore products that come out of a well-organized team.

 My style of thinking is that "Nobody ever walked without stumbling, nobody ever ran without falling."
 So, whenever I come across a problem, I don't give up and solve it no matter how hard it is.

 <h3>Contact</h3>

 You can contact me via WhatsApp, Github, Discord or Steam.
-And if necessary, by phone.
+And by phone if necessary.

 Phone No: +90 551 641 68 86